 “You should also avoid using your fingers and hands to touch your face.
 It sounds easy, but trust me, it’s not.
 Viruses that cause illness, like COVID-19, can enter your body through your eyes, nose and mouth with unwashed hands and get you sick,” Dr. Rosa says.

-“One term that’s become more common is social distancing.
+“One term that’s become very common is social or physical distancing.
 We know COVID-19, just as many other viruses including influenza, is transmitted through droplets.
-Droplets are tiny particles essentially put out into the world when somebody coughs or sneezes.
+Droplets are tiny particles essentially put out into the world when somebody coughs, sneezes or even talks.
 Six feet is about the distance those droplets can travel.
 Social distancing is about keeping yourself as far away as possible from infectious particles,” Dr. Rosa says.

 Keeping your distance also means avoiding high-fives and handshakes.